NVIDIA/aistore/python/tests/unit/botocore_patch/README.md

 pytest -v tests/unit
 ```

 ...won't work.
-It's hard to "unimport" a module in python, and so previous tests will contaminate each other's state.
+Because it's hard to "unimport" a module in python, previous tests will contaminate each other's state.

 To run these tests, you need to start a new forked process each time, scoped per test file.
-To do this inline we use the pytest-xdist plugin like so:
+To achieve this inline we use the pytest-xdist plugin like so:

 ```
 pytest -v -n $(MP_TESTCOUNT) --dist loadfile tests/unit/botocore_patch